blthayer/disquip-bot/README.rst

 distribution of choice" unless you would like to.

-Download the Disquip-Bot Docker Image
+Download the Disquip Bot Docker Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you have Docker installed, it's time to download the Docker image